- Either is acceptable.

 - Chocolates or cake is on offer.
 (Using the Proximity Rule, the verb becomes singular because cake, which is the nearest thing, is singular.)

 Either and Neither Are SingularEither and neither are singular concepts.
-They can be thought of as the opposite of the word both.
+(They contrast with the word both.)

-The word either can be an adjective or a pronoun.
-It means one or the other of two people or things.
-Either is singular.
+The word either can be a pronoun or an adjective (more specifically, a determiner, which is a kind of adjective).
+Either means one or the other of two things.
+Either is a singular concept.

-The word neither can also be an adjective or a pronoun.
-It means not the one nor the other of two people or things; i.e., not either.
-Neither is also singular.
+The word neither can also be a determiner or a pronoun.
+It means not one nor the other of two things, i.e., not either.
+Neither is also a singular concept.
+For example:

 Singular Verb with Singular ElementsIf the pairings either/or (often the either is omitted) or neither/nor form part of the subject of a verb and both elements are singular, then the verb must be singular too.
 For example:

-Plural Verb with a Plural ElementIf the pairings either/or (often the either is omitted) or neither/nor form part of the subject of a verb and at least one of the elements is plural, then the verb must be plural too.
+Plural Verb with a Plural ElementIf the pairings either/or (often the either is omitted) or neither/nor form part of the subject and at least one of the elements is plural, then the verb must be plural too.
 For example:

-Proximity RuleNot all grammar conventions agree with the ruling above.
-In fact, there is notable leniency on whether to use a plural or singular verb when one of the elements is plural.
-Under the proximity rule, the verb is governed by the element nearest to it.
+Proximity RuleNot all grammar conventions follow the ruling above.
+Under a ruling known as the Proximity Rule, the verb is governed by the element nearest to it.
+For example: